coreos/coreos-kubernetes/Documentation/kubernetes-on-vagrant.md

 ## Start the Machines

-The default cluster configuration is to start a virtual machine for each role &mdash; controller, worker, and etcd server.
+The default cluster configuration is to start a virtual machine for each role &mdash; master node, worker node, and etcd server.
 However, you can modify the default cluster settings by copying `config.rb.sample` to `config.rb` and modifying configuration values.

 ```
 #$update_channel="alpha"